 Online Accessibility Trainings

-Texas Tech University Worldwide eLearning provides a series of trainings in multiple formats to teach how to create online instructional material.
+Texas Tech University eLearning and Academic Partnerships provides a series of trainings in multiple formats to teach how to create online instructional material.
 The series includes an introduction to online accessibility and several workshops for practicing new skills.

 Online Accessibility Topics